CoreSight Access Tool (CSAT)

 ARM target connection products implement powerful low level target control via Python scripts.
 For example, this allows users to configure them to automatically refresh the watchdog timer while they are connected to the target, and work-around hardware bugs.

 RDDI is the main interface between ARM debuggers and target connection products.
-Third party debuggers, both for ARM and other processor cores, can connect to DSTREAM or RVI using an RDDI interface.
+Third party debuggers, both for ARM and other processor cores, can connect to DSTREAM using an RDDI interface.
 The firmware in these hardware units has a flexible architecture to connect to multiple ARM and third party IP cores on an SoC via a single debug interface.

 RDDI is freely available for download.

-A low-level RDDI connection to RVI or DSTREAM can be used to gain access to the JTAG scan-chains inside the target device.
+A low-level RDDI connection to DSTREAM can be used to gain access to the JTAG scan-chains inside the target device.
 This enables the unit to be used for simple tasks such as production testing.